bhushanrkashyap/aws-dataflow/README.md

 - Query: Athena for serverless SQL queries over the transformed data.
 - Visualization: QuickSight dashboards for charts and insights.
 - Monitoring: CloudWatch for logs and alarms.

-## Contributing

-Contributions welcome.
-Please open issues or pull requests for improvements, bug fixes, or documentation updates.

----

-If you'd like, I can also add a `.gitignore` tuned for Python and Jupyter notebooks and a short CONTRIBUTING.md.